 - Medicaltravelcompared.com is a travel insurance price comparison site with a difference.
 It is specifically designed to help travellers who need travel insurance cover for pre-existing medical conditions, and what’s more they will give 10% to STARS if you purchase a policy through them.

-STARS will also receive up to 25% donation on any insurance purchased using this link or by calling 0844 334 0165 and quoting 'STARS'.
+STARS receive donations of up to 25% on the total premium excluding Insurance Premium Tax for any policies purchased using this link or by calling 0330 024 9906 and quoting 'STARS'.

 - Free Spirit Travel Insurance can provide specialist peace of mind insurance to cover all types of syncope and any other pre-existing medical condition(s) you may have.
 Travelling should be for everyone and that’s why there's no age limits on the policies.
 Better still, you will get 24/7 access to the emergency medical assistance helpline, just in case!
 If you can’t get the cover you need elsewhere due to your age or health, Free Spirit should be able to help so why not try them today.
 STARS will receive 20% of the gross premium (excluding insurance premium tax) on Free Spirit policies purchased from the website using this link or by calling 02392 419 070 (8am-6pm Monday-Friday) and quoting ‘STARS’

 - Able2Travel is a caring and sensitive travel insurance solution for travellers with medical conditions.
 Visit the website or call 01892 839501 for a quote (Mon - Fri 9am-5pm).
 Mention ‘Syncope’ and Able2Travel will donate 10% for any policy purchased to STARS.

 - Insurance Choice is able to provide normal terms for many people with pre-existing conditions.
 Insurance Choice also donate 20% of the net premium of every policy purchased to STARS if you call 08432278265 to purchase your insurance.